Section B: Monitoring and Review of Programmes and Modules

 - B.6 Portfolio Review

 The appointment of Visiting Examiners, and the collection of their reports, is under the remit of the Registry.
-The Quality Assurance Office can advise on any questions regarding these systems.
+The Quality Assurance team can advise on any questions regarding these systems.

-NB – the procedures below apply to Visiting Examiner participation in the examination process for 2015/16.
-These procedures apply in respect of all taught courses (including distance learning), as well as the Language Centre, CISD, IFCELS and the Certificate and Diploma in Asian Arts.
+NB – the procedures below apply to Visiting Examiner participation in the examination process.
+These procedures apply in respect of all taught courses (including distance and online learning), as well as the Language Centre, CISD, IFCELS and the Certificate and Diploma in Asian Arts.

 Each board considering candidates for degrees, diplomas or certificates awarded by the University of London or by SOAS must have at least one Visiting Examiner, being an examiner from outside the University of London.
 Boards may also have an Intercollegiate Visiting Examiner, being an examiner from a University of London institution other than SOAS.

 The primary duty of a Visiting Examiner is to ensure that the standard of the awards of the University of London in the field of study concerned is consistent with that of the national university system.
 Where appointed, this is also the duty of an Intercollegiate Visiting Examiner, who has the additional duty of ensuring consistency in the standard of awards of the University of London.

 Visiting Examiners oversee the setting of examination papers, have the right to inspect any examination script or other assessed examination material within the purview of the relevant board of examiners and may be asked to adjudicate on borderline cases.
 They attend meetings of the board at which significant decisions are taken.
 The views of Visiting Examiners are particularly influential in the case of disagreement on the final determination of an award.